 When the Silver Age of Comics began in 1956, attitudes towards comics became more positive, with the development of new superheroes.
 Stan Lee (pseudonym for Stanley Martin Lieber) who initially started working for Timely Comics (which would evolve by the 1960s to become Marvel Comics), created a team of superheroes, and as a new concept, decided to make each superhero more humane, wherein they would have their own faults and worries.
-They became the Fantastic powers after getting bitten by a radioactive spider at a science exhibit.

-The Bronze Age of Comics was next, which went from the early 1970s through the mid-1980s.
-During this period, some of the rules of the Comics WONDER WOMAN ter.
+They became the Fantastic mid-1980s.
+During this period, some of the rules of the Comics Code were revised and relaxed, allowing for more liberties.
+Comic book characters became more psychologically complex by the Modern Age which began in the mid-1980s and continues to the present.
+With the 1986 issuance of The Dark Knight Returns, writer/artist Frank Miller exhibited Batman as a gloomy character.
 The story's success encouraged publishers to give their comics a darker and grimmer tone, reflecting also some of the attitudes of present society.
 Comic books continue to be a significance to American culture and it is no surprise that comic